 The result of the variation between the port and starboard temperature sensor causes the derived air temperature (as calculated by underway logger whereby it uses the sensor data output from the opposite side to the prevailing wind direction, e.g. using port sensor when the relative wind is on the starboard and vice versa) to alternate between the port and starboard air temperature values depending on the relative wind direction (i.e. wind direction alternating between the port and starboard bow of the ship).
 This has resulted in regular spikes (noise) in the derived air temperature during these periods which is misleading.
 For this reason, it has been decided to include both port and starboard air temperature in the CSV output files.
-The derived air temperature is not provided because of the uncertainty about which sensor is giving the correct out put.
-Furthermore, the introduced noise in the derived air temperature data, under the described circumstances, is not desirable.
+The derived air temperature is no longer provided due to the undesirable introduced noise by the derivation process under the described circumstances above.